liferay/liferay-frontend-projects/projects/eslint-config/CONTRIBUTING.md

         npx @liferay/changelog-generator --version=v4.1.0

+    If you're not sure what version number to supply (ie. because you don't know exactly what changes will be included), you can pass the `--dry-run` switch along with an arbitrary version number to get a preview printed to standard output:

+        npx @liferay/changelog-generator --version=v0.0.0 --dry-run

 4. Review the changes.

     Use `git diff` to confirm that the CHANGELOG.md looks correct.
 Feel free to edit it if you want to make improvements.
 Then stage the changes: